CurveDocs/curve-docs/docs/factory/overview.md

 ## **Factory Contract Ownership**
 The **`admin`** is the owner of the Factory contract and has the ability to call admin-only functions.
 Ownership can be transferred by first committing to the transfer of ownership (**`commit_transfer_ownership`**), which then needs to be accepted by the **`future_admin`** (**`accept_transfer_ownership`**).

-Most contracts are 'owned' by a proxy, which in turn is owned by the DAO.
+Most contracts are **'owned' by a proxy**, which in turn is owned by the DAO.
 For some factories, the DAO is directly the owner.

 ### `admin`